- contribute

 Technical writers are responsible for the creation and maintenance of our end-user documentation, including our support pages:

-- Fixing regressions or important bugs on our
+Fixing regressions or important bugs on our documentation.
+This includes tasks identified through:

-- User support on WhisperBack, XMPP, etc.
+User support on WhisperBack, XMPP, etc.

-- The work of technical writers themselves.
+The work of technical writers themselves.

-- The Tails community in general.
+The Tails community in general.

-- Redacting release notes based on the Changelog excerpts provided by RM.
+Redacting release notes based on the Changelog excerpts provided by RM.

-- Redacting exceptional publications on our blog (security advisory, etc.) or reviewing them.
+Redacting exceptional publications on our blog (security advisory, etc.) or reviewing them.

-- Reviewing contributions to our documentation by paid workers or volunteer contributors For example, the Foundations Team sometimes writes known issues.
+Reviewing contributions to our documentation by paid workers or volunteer contributors For example, the Foundations Team sometimes writes known issues.

-- Maintaining a style guide of Tails-related terms and usage to summarizes the terminology decision taken elsewhere.
+Maintaining a style guide of Tails-related terms and usage to summarizes the terminology decision taken elsewhere.

-- Documenting new features, including features.
+Documenting new features, including the features page.

-- Maintaining our documentation on tools that are not part of Tails but
+Maintaining our documentation on tools that are not part of Tails but that we instruct people to use, for example:

-- Testing, updating, and debugging Etcher
+Testing, updating, and debugging balenaEtcher

-- Testing the verification JavaScript on the download page at least once a year with Firefox Beta and Chrome Beta, unless it was already tested as part of the release process of a new version. (#18224)
+Testing the verification JavaScript on the download page at least once a year with Firefox Beta and Chrome Beta, unless it was already tested as part of the release process of a new version. (#18224)

 On top of end-user documentation, technical writers can help with:

-- Improving the most important parts of the contributors documentation, for example, the pages that apply to all contributors, such as GitLab instructions.
+Improving the most important parts of the contributors documentation, for example, the pages that apply to all contributors, such as GitLab instructions.

-- Discussing UX copy with UX designers.
+Discussing UX copy with UX designers.

 As technical writers have a limited amount of time to dedicate to these tasks, Tails as a project should redefine priorities on a regular basis.
 As general guidelines we should give priority to:

-- Tasks that have to be completed for a given version because documentation is a blocker for releasing.
+Tasks that have to be completed for a given version because documentation is a blocker for releasing.

-- Tasks that impact users the most or that impact the largest number of users.
+Tasks that impact users the most or that impact the largest number of users.

-- Tasks that have the highest impact on sustainability.
+Tasks that have the highest impact on sustainability.

 These tasks are tracked using the Core work: Technical writing label on GitLab.